 Nonetheless, it is important to rigorously evaluate features relevant to the benefits and effectiveness of research ethics review and oversight in order to identify areas that can be improved and to assess the impact of different approaches.
-Recent policy changes, such as the revised federal Common Rule and NIH single IRB policy, combined with increasing attention to evidence-based policy and practice and learning health care systems more generally, provide a strong current impetus for this long overdue work.
+Recent policy changes, such as the revised federal Common Rule and NIH single IRB policy, combined with increasing attention to evidence-based policy and practice and support for learning health care systems more generally, provide a strong impetus for this long overdue work.

 Do existing standards of quality, efficiency, and effectiveness provide adequate protection for participants in IRB-approved clinical trials?
 How can IRBs, the FDA, and the Department of Health and Human Services address any shortcomings in the current system to improve quality and patient outcomes?

 In February 2023, GAO published its report, "Institutional Review Boards: Actions Needed to Improve Federal Oversight and Examine Effectiveness."
 The report concluded that "OHRP and FDA have not assessed IRB effectiveness in large part because the agencies have not overcome the challenge of determining the best approach or approaches for doing so."
 As a result, one of the report's four recommendations was as follows:

 The Secretary of Health and Human Services should ensure that OHRP and FDA convene stakeholders to examine approaches for measuring IRB effectiveness in protecting human subjects, and implement the approaches as appropriate.
 These could include effectiveness measures; peer audits of IRB meetings and decisions; mock protocols; surveys of IRB members, investigators, and human research participants; or other approaches.